giuinktse7/vulkan-game-editor/README.md

 - **vme_tests** (Executable): Contains tests for the `common` and `gui` libraries (See [Run tests using CMake](#run-tests-using-cmake)).

 The main purpose of having the `common` and `gui` library separate from the `main` target was to enable running unit tests against the code.
 It also ensures that there is no coupling introduced between core editor functionality and Qt6 (`common` does not have Qt6 as a dependency).

+## Terminology

+### Action

+An action is an event that can occur and can be undone/redone.

 ## Investigate build performance